Sensor-Noise Mitigation in Extremum Seeking Control Using Adaptive Numerical Differentiation: Abstract

 \section{Abstract}

 Extremum-seeking control (ESC) is widely used to optimize performance when the system dynamics are uncertain.
-However, sensitivity to sensor noise is an important issue in ESC implementation due to the use of high-pass filters or gradient estimators.
-To reduce the sensitivity of ESC to noise, this paper investigates the use of adaptive input and state estimation (AISE) for numerical differentiation.
-In particular, this paper develops extremum-seeking control with adaptive input and state estimation (ESC/AISE), where the high-pass filter of ESC is replaced by AISE to improve performance under sensor noise.
+However, sensitivity to sensor noise is a crucial issue in ESC implementation due to the use of high-pass filters or gradient estimators.
+To reduce the sensitivity of ESC to noise, this paper investigates the use of the recently developed adaptive input and state estimation (AISE) technique for numerical differentiation.
+In particular, this paper develops extremum-seeking control with adaptive input and state estimation (ESC/AISE), where AISE replaces the high-pass filter of ESC to improve performance under sensor noise.
 The effectiveness of ESC/AISE is illustrated via numerical examples.